-Christmas Recipes From Around The Globe - New York Family Magazine
+Christmas Recipes From Around the Globe

 Cuba: Black Bean Soup

 If you are looking for vegetarian options for your Christmas dinner, then this black bean soup will certainly become a hit of the night!
-Made from delicious black beans, shallots, peppers, oregano, and cumin, this soup is just as sunny and savory as Cuba itself.
+Made from delicious black beans, onions, carrots, peppers, garlic, cumin, and more, this soup is just as sunny and savory as Cuba itself.
 Check out its full recipe!

 -